apmiller108/tmp/README.md

 Front end built with [turbo](https://turbo.hotwired.dev/) and [stimulus](https://stimulus.hotwired.dev/).

 See also https://notes.alex-miller.co/20231125150622-turbo_streams/

+Live reloading in development is handled by [hotwire-livereload](https://github.com/kirillplatonov/hotwire-livereload)

 ## View Component
 This uses the [view_component](https://viewcomponent.org/guide/getting-started.html) library.
 Why?
 Produce views using POROs, thereby making that which was implicit, explicit.
 Easire to test.